 - Commit early, Commit often

-SVN is the central point in Tiki collaborative development.
-Commits should be frequent, even in the early stages, to offer an opportunity for interaction between contributors.
-Early commits provide more chances for feedback and for the community to start to assimilate the ideas you propose.
-"Upstream first" is is the cheapest, most sustainable way to innovate on an open source platform.
+Git is the central point in Tiki's collaborative development.
+Contributions should be frequent, even in the early stages, to offer an opportunity for interaction between contributors.
+Early merge requests in draft provide more opportunities for feedback and for the community to start to assimilate the ideas you propose.
+"Upstream first" is the cheapest, most sustainable way to innovate on an open source platform.

 - Make it Optional

 Tiki is used in many smaller contexts and its modularity is key to adoption in those areas.
 Help preserve this flexibility by making your changes optional whenever possible, accessible for tuning to the admin at least, via admin panels.
 This is also good for security as if a security vulnerability is discovered, a feature can be deactivated.